cart/bevy/crates/bevy_asset/notes.md

 * Lots of "AssetPath as identity" everywhere.
 Should probably exchange these at runtime for an id that is cheaper to hash.
 * watch_for_changes: default to true for dev builds?
 * Delay hotreloading? https://github.com/bevyengine/bevy/pull/8503
+* Handles could probably be considered "always strong" if we disallow Weak(Index).
+All arc-ed handles could always be indices